(Photo above) - TH7-DXX pointed twards JA at sunset.

 My wife and I are raising our 17 year old special needs Granddaughter, so time spent on the airwaves is very limited.
 My family comes first, then the radio hobby and all the other things in life.
 Although I would love to, my head is not buried in the radio hobby.
-I don't have time to be self-obsessesd with radio activities.
+I don't have time to be consumed with radio activities.
 Even though she is my number one priority in life, I have been able to manage the following progress during my first 7 years in the hobby: